-The business communicates health and safety learnings to the wider business community, and provides opportunities for sharing health and safety improvements in their industry.
-For example, through taking part in industry forums or hosting or promoting contractor safety events.
+The business communicates health and safety learnings to their wider business sector, and provides opportunities for sharing health and safety improvements in their sector.
+For example, through taking part in industry forums and research studies, sharing information through open source channels and hosting or promoting contractor safety events.

-The business actively looks for barriers to effective communication such as literacy, language, access to information, access to meetings and takes steps to overcome these.
-For example, where literacy issues exist the business provides literacy training.
-Where cultural differences exist, the business invests in cultural awareness training and education.
+The business actively looks for barriers to effective communication such as literacy, language, culture, access to information, access to meetings and takes steps to overcome these.
+For example, where literacy issues exist the business provides literacy training and communicates important information in more effective ways, such as using diagrams to support text.
+Where cultural differences exist the business invests in cultural awareness training and education.

-- Examples of a variety of physical communications are available and these may include more innovative methods such as posters, videos, emails, communication plans, alerts or apps. - Examination of the physical communication shows that the intended audience is clearly identified and the communication is appropriate for that audience - this will be evidenced by examining the language, style and tone relevant to the audience needs. - The messages in the communications are consistent and in line with the observed behaviours and activities of workers and leaders. - Where communication is provided, there is a method to verify that it has been understood.
+Assessment Evidence Documentation Examples of a variety of physical communications are available and these may include more innovative methods such as posters, videos, emails, communication plans, alerts or apps.
+Examination of the physical communication shows that the intended audience is clearly identified and the communication is appropriate for that audience - this will be evidenced by examining the language, style and tone relevant to the audience needs. - The messages in the communications are consistent and in line with the observed behaviours and activities of workers and leaders. - Where communication is provided, there is a method to verify that it has been understood.
 This can be evidenced in a multitude of ways (from asking to testing).